promodeagro/promodeagro-notes/missionstatement.md

 # Page 2 - Brief Problem

-10 Lacs Bengali population in Hyderabad.10% of them ready to spend more for their Regional Foods
+- 10 Lacs Bengali population in Hyderabad.
+- 10% of them ready to spend more for their Regional Foods

-Less than 1% demand is met with current supply.
+- Less than 1% demand is met with current supply.

 # Page3 - Brief On Us
 Bongobasi.com -